 The Finish The race ends at 9pm (3pm for 6hr) Saturday.
 Racers must complete the lap they are on by 9pm to count (3pm for 6 hr.).
 You should be able to estimate how fast you have been riding and choose wisely before attempting the final lap.
 It would be a bummer to finish at 9:01 and not have your lap counted.
 Each team’s final placing will be determined by the number of laps the team has completed and the sequential order of finish within the team’s last lap.
 For example, a team that has completed 22 laps with a finish time of 8:31 PM would beat a team that completed 22 laps, with a finish time of 8:47 PM and, of course, a team that completed 23 laps, with a finish time of 9PM, would beat them both.

 You must wear a helmet at all times when on bike whether racing or not.
 (Butt on bike, helmet on head!).
 Riders not following these rules will be Disqualified.

 Earbuds – Solo riders may use an earbud in 1 ear only so you can hear other riders.
-Team riders should not wear earbuds.
-Please do not play through the external speaker.
+Team riders should not wear earbuds, as they need to be alert for relay exchange.

 Category Rule for Solo Riders: If you have held a USA Cycling License in any of the last 3 racing seasons (including the current season), you must race in the category on your license.
 If you have NOT held a license in the last 3 seasons (including the current season), you should race in the category (Cat 1,2,or 3) that you would choose to race if you were to compete in any sanctioned mountain bike race on that day.
 Cat 1 riders must compete in Solo Open, and Cat 2 or 3 riders can pick Solo open or Solo Sport.
 All female riders will compete in Solo Open Female.
 There is no Solo Sport Female category.